mcous/vitest-when/README.md

 #### Types of overloaded functions

-Due to fundamental limitations of how TypeScript handles the types of overloaded functions, `when` will always pick the _last_ overload as the type of `TFunc`.
-You can use the `TFunc` type argument of when to customize this if you're stubbing a different overload:
+Due to fundamental limitations in TypeScript, `when()` will always use the _last_ overload to infer function parameters and return types.
+You can use the `TFunc` type parameter of `when()` to manually select a different overload entry:

 ```ts
 function overloaded(): null;